Norfolk Southern CEO apologizes for Ohio crash, but won’t back bipartisan rail safety bill - NewsBreak

 Democrats blame greed, push for commitments

 Brown blamed the derailment on the railroad for prioritizing its executives’ compensation and stock price over safety.
-Norfolk Southern spent $3.4 billion on stock buybacks last year, he said, while it has cut 38% of its workforce in the last 10 years.
+Norfolk Southern spent $3.4 billion on stock buybacks last year, he said, while it has cut 38 percent of its workforce in the last 10 years.

 The money spent on stock buybacks could have gone to hiring track inspectors or safety equipment, he said.